sensu-plugins/community/HOW_WE_CHANGELOG.md

 [8.0.0]: https://github.com/sensu-plugins/sensu-plugins-aws/compare/7.1.0...8.0.0
 ```

-### Just give me some examples
+### Example scenarios

+Here are some common situations that warrant updates to the `CHANGLOG.md` file.

 #### Adding a new feature

-This can be a new script, library, etc or a new feature within existing code.
+A new script, library or feature added:

 ```
 ## [Unreleased]
 ### Added